cantis/pythonmockone/readme.md

 Moving configuration over to poetry, trying to fix the pytest bug with proper configuration?

 **2022-11-17**
 ~~Still fighting with the configuration of pytest, the program runs properly but I can't get pytest to run.~~ OK, I added `pythonpath = "."` to the pytest section in the `pyproject.toml` file and it's _mostly_ working now.
-I've also learned that `python -m pytest` is NOT quite the same as `pytest`, the full command adds the current directory to the path, which is what I needed.
+I've also learned that `python -m pytest` is NOT the same as `pytest`, the full command adds the current directory to the path, which is what I needed.
 Now I can figure out the patching.